Möbel + ArchitekturAn interview with Andreas Murkudis

 It must arrest me immediately.
 It does not necessarily have to be minimalistic.
 It can also be opulently decorative.
 It must trigger something within me.
 It must be something special.
 In design, in production, in the material.
 It must appeal to me as much as the customer who enters our shop.

 Where do you find inspiration outside of design and fashion?

-When I am traveling, I try to always make time to visit art galleries and museums.
+When I am travelling, I try to always make time to visit art galleries and museums.
 I also try to explore cities on foot, because there are many inspirations.
 I use this time to be surprised by the things that are around me and I can find beauty in everything.

 Would you consider yourself a curator above everything else?

 I am neither a curator nor an operator of a concept store.
 I try to offer the customer a special experience.
 Our customer should be surprised by our selection of products and brands.
 Furthermore, the customer should feel comfortable with us.
-He should be able to move freely in the spacious rooms.
+He or she should be able to move freely in the spacious rooms.
 I try to translate the beauty I see in many different ways.
 Whether this is in the buying of the collections, the arrangements of the products at the stores, or through the various projects we are working on here and so on.
 I love to seek and find beautiful things, and I love when people are happy with what they buy in the long term, not on a consumerist short term.

 I know you mentioned that you greatly enjoy collaborative work – tell us about some of the collaborations you have worked on in the past and what you have coming up this year.

-- Words and photos: Robbie Lawrence
+- Words & Photos: Robbie Lawrence